Knysna Travel Guide

 Knysna Lagoon © SATOUR

-The town of Knysna, clustered around a vast tidal lagoon which opens to the sea through a narrow inlet guarded by two sandstone cliffs known as 'The Heads', is the holiday hub of the Garden Route, drawing more visitors than it can cope with, particularly during the peak summer holiday season.
+The beautiful town of Knysna is clustered around a vast tidal lagoon which opens to the sea through a narrow inlet guarded by two sandstone cliffs known as 'The Heads'.
+Arguably the most popular holiday hub of the Garden Route, Knysna draws more visitors than it can cope with, particularly during the peak summer holiday season.

 The town has an interesting history, having started as a point of export for timber cut from the surrounding dense forests (which have been badly denuded as a result).
 In the early 19th century the town was almost solely owned by the enigmatic character George Rex, who was believed to be the illegitimate son of King George III of England.
 Rex fathered 13 children and is a legend in the Knysna area.